 Laboratory and instrumental data: unknown frequency - a deviation from the norm of laboratory indicators of the functional state of the liver, an increase in the concentration of creatinine in the blood.

-IIb / IIIa receptor blockers: the administration of IIb / IIIa receptor blockers together with clopidogrel requires caution in patients who are at increased risk of bleeding (with injuries and surgical interventions or other pathological conditions) (see "Special Instructions").
+IIb / IIIa receptor blockers: the administration of IIb / IIIa receptor blockers in conjunction with clopidogrel requires caution in patients who have an increased risk of bleeding (with injuries and surgical interventions or other pathological conditions) (see "Special Instructions").

 ASA does not alter the effect of clopidogrel, which inhibits ADP-induced platelet aggregation, but clopidogrel potentiates the effect of ASA on collagen-induced platelet aggregation.
-However, simultaneous administration of ASA at a dose of 500 mg 2 times a day with clopidogrel 2 times a day for 1 day did not cause an additional increase in bleeding time due to clopidogrel.
+However, simultaneous administration of ASA at a dose of 500 mg 2 times a day with clopidogrel for 1 day did not cause an additional increase in bleeding time due to clopidogrel.
 Between clopidogrel and ASA, a pharmacodynamic interaction is possible, which leads to an increased risk of bleeding.
-Therefore, at their simultaneous apply caution should be used, although in clinical trials, patients received combination therapy with clopidogrel and ASA for up to one year.
+Therefore, with their simultaneous use, caution should be exercised, although in clinical studies, patients received combination therapy with clopidogrel and ASA for up to one year.

 Heparin: according to a clinical trial conducted with healthy individuals, when taking clopidogrel, there was no need to change the dose of heparin and its anticoagulant effect did not change.
 The simultaneous use of heparin did not change the antiplatelet effect of clopidogrel.
-Pharmacodynamic interaction is possible between Plavix® and heparin, which can increase the risk of bleeding, so the simultaneous use of these drugs requires caution.
+A pharmacodynamic interaction is possible between the drug Plavix ® and heparin, which can increase the risk of bleeding, so the simultaneous use of these drugs requires caution.

 Thrombolytics: the safety of the combined use of clopidogrel, fibrin-specific or fibrin-specific thrombolytic drugs and heparin has been studied in patients with acute myocardial infarction.
 The frequency of clinically significant bleeding was similar to that observed in the case of the combined use of thrombolytic agents and heparin with ASA.

 Other drug interactions.
-Since clopidogrel is metabolized to the formation of its active metabolite in part by the isoenzyme CYP2C19, the use of drugs that inhibit this isoenzyme can lead to a decrease in the level of the active metabolite of clopidogrel.
+Since clopidogrel is metabolized before the formation of its active metabolite in part by the CYP2C19 isoenzyme, the use of drugs that inhibit this isoenzyme can lead to a decrease in the level of the active metabolite of clopidogrel.
 The clinical significance of this interaction has not been established.

 The simultaneous use of strong or moderate inhibitors of the CYP2C19 isoenzyme with clopidogrel should be avoided (for example, omeprazole or esomeprazole - see "Pharmacokinetics", subsection, "Pharmacogenetics"; "Special instructions").
 If proton pump inhibitors should be taken concurrently with clopidogrel, proton pump inhibitors with the least inhibition of the CYP2C19 isoenzyme, such as pantoprazole or lansoprazole, should be used.